Road Salt: The Basics

 Are these tests EPA approved?

-No, this data is not as accurate as chloride readings done by state or federal agencies.
+No, this data is not EPA approved.
 These strips are much more economical for volunteers to use and provide a big-picture look at chloride levels so you can alert local authorities when there is a spike.
+They are still very accurate, and we are working on getting them accepted by EPA!

 I have a large group and would like to see just my group's results on a Water Reporter map.
 Can this be done?